 You also need an entrance pass

 In addition to a reservation, you also need an entrance pass to the park, which costs $30 for 7 days.
-These can be purchased online in advance or at the park, but doing it online will save you time, just make sure to print it out.
+These can be purchased online in advance or at the park.
+Purchasing online will save you time, just make sure to print it out.